Current Weather Conditions

 • Date Opened: Completed 1917.

 The history of the Ford Dam is the result of a 50 year struggle between Minneapolis and Saint Paul to exploit hydro power and navigation rights on the great river.
 The original project was for two low-water dams.
 Lock & Dam #2 was to be built just north of Lake Street, and Lock & Dam #1 was to be built just south of Ford Parkway.
 Lock & Dam #2 was started around 1897, and finished in 1907.
 It featured a single small steamship-sized lock.
 Locals now call this Meeker Island Lock & Dam since it was built at the site of the former Meeker Island.
 Lock & Dam #1 was started about 1912.
 Just as the low water dam and locks were finished, the US Government stepped in and declared that the Lock & Dam #1 would become a high-water power dam.
-The result is that Lock & Dam #2, which has been in operation only 5 years, was closed and demolished.
+The result is that Lock & Dam #2, which had been in operation only 5 years, was closed and demolished.
 The downriver dam was rebuilt, and a power house was installed.
 While the logic of having one high water dam with a single set of locks makes great sense, it is too bad that all the work was invested in building and later demolishing the Meeker Island Lock & Dam.

 The locks at this dam were closed from August 1, 2007 to October 5, 2007, following the collapse of the I-35W bridge.
 The river was closed above this lock & dam during the recovery and bridge clean-up operations.
+The river level was dropped by two feet to aide in the bridge collapse clean-up.

 Update—On May 28, 2009, the US Army Corps of Engineers issued a warning that the Ford Dam was potentially unsafe.
 They are concerned that water might be seeping under the dam, putting it at risk of failure.
 If the dam would fail, it would put a halt to navigation above Saint Paul, and flood areas of the river below the structure.
 The Corps plan to perform a detailed inspection of the dam to determine the extent of the problem.

 The photo above is a view from the scenic overlook on the East River Parkway.
 During much of the year, the dam remains dry, and the river current passes through the power house.
 A small gate next to the power house maintains the pool level behind the dam just below the level of the top of the main dam structure.
-The photo below is the official project sign at the entrance to the lock & dam from the West River Parkway.
-The entrance road is a bit hard to find since it is at the back of a small parking lot to the north of the Intercity Bridge, while the lock & dam is south of the bridge.

 Lock & Dam #1